Thomas2512/coding-battle-2019/README.md

-# codingbattle-2019
+# Coding Battle 2019 - Insalgo
-Coding Battle 2019 - Insalgo
+Coding Battle 2019, organized by Insalgo

 You can learn more about it here: https://cb.le-shaker.com/